YnnJ456/ENCAP/README.md

 * Install required packages using `pip install -r requirements.txt`

 # Usage
-The only main program is main_predict.py
+Modify main_predict.py for your data set in fasta format
 * Input file
   * Fasta file

 * output file
-  * binary_vector.csv -- The 0 or 1 predictions.
+  * binary_vector.csv -- The prediction output in binary format (1 for positive and 0 for negative)
-  * probability.csv -- the probability predictions.
+  * probability.csv -- The prediction probability estimate

-When dataset = 'DS1' will use DS1's models, features and normalize scaler.
+When dataset = 'DS1', the program will use DS1's models, features and normalize scaler to process data and perform prediction.

-When dataset = 'DS2' will use DS2's models, features and normalize scaler.
+When dataset = 'DS2' , the program will use DS2's models, features and normalize scaler to process data and perform prediction.
 ```py
 # If you want to use different model, you can change dataset
 dataset = 'DS1'